 Step 5: Manage/Validate UPC Product Data

 Barcode symbols, such as a UPC barcode, simply encode the numeric digits of the UPC (GTIN-12).
 The actual corresponding UPC product data and price reside in the databases of their respective retailer trading partners.
-Amazon, Wal-Mart and other retailers create portals or use data templates to obtain UPC product data from their suppliers.
+Amazon, Wal-Mart, and other retailers create portals or use data templates to obtain UPC product data from their suppliers.

-As part of GS1 Barcode Service/Support packages, companies are provided “cloud” environment and/or spreadsheets to manage their UPC product data.
-Our GS1 Barcode Consultants personally assist members managing AND validating the information before published on cloud databases and the GS1 Data Hub.
+As part of GS1 Barcode Service/Support packages, our GS1Barcode Consultants personally assist members in managing AND validating the information before published on GTIN.Cloud®.

 Click the linked arrow below to initiate the GS1 UPC Barcode process.
 Whereas Bar Code Graphics is the US authority that provides the actual .eps barcodes and implementation support, GS1 is the standards organization that primarily licenses Company Prefixes and GTINs.